ariebovenberg/slotscheck/README.rst

 ✨ *Until now!* ✨

 ``slotscheck`` helps you validate your slots are working properly.
-You can even use to enforce use of slots across (parts of) your codebase.
+You can even use it to enforce the use of slots across (parts of) your codebase.

 See my `blog post <https://dev.arie.bovenberg.net/blog/finding-broken-slots-in-popular-python-libraries/>`_ for the longer story behind ``slotscheck``.